-Susana Baca was born in Lima, although she grew up in the small black coastal barrio of Chorrillos, “populated with fishermen and cats,” Susana remembers, where the descendants of slaves have lived since the days of the Spanish empire.
+Susana Baca was born in Lima on May 24, 1944, although she grew up in the small black coastal barrio of Chorrillos, “populated with fishermen and cats,” Susana remembers, where the descendants of slaves have lived since the days of the Spanish empire.

 She grew up surrounded by music and her mother’s good cooking.
 Señora Baca taught her daughter what she knew of both.
 “My father played guitar and my mother showed me my first steps – she was dancer, not a singer.
 I listened to the radio and watched Mexican movies, all those great rumba dancers and Cuban musicians like Pérez Prado and Beny Moré.”